stjudecloud/rfcs/text/0000-rnaseq-workflow-v2.0.md

 * **QC and quality of life improvements based on feedback from the community.** Many interactions with the community have impacted the thoughts in this release:
   * A primary driver for the rewrite of the pipeline is the feedback we heard about the `ERCC SpikeIn` sequences.
     * Popular tools such as `GATK` and `picard` are generally unhappy if the sequence dictionaries don't match perfectly.
-    * The inclusion of the `ERCC` genome in all of our RNA-Seq samples was violating that practice and causing problems for cross-target analyses.
+    * The inclusion of the External RNA Controls Consortium (ERCC) Spike-in Control RNA sequences in the alignment reference file we used for RNA-Seq mapping was hence causing issues when using mapped RNA-Seq BAM files in conjunction with other non-RNA-Seq BAM files in downstream analysis using these tools.
-    * Last, many of our samples do not currently contain the `ERCC` sequences.
+    * Last, many of our RNA-Seq samples were not generated using 'ERCC' spike-in control sequences.
     * After some discussion internally, we decided the best thing to do was to remove the ERCC genome by default.
 We are considering providing an ERCC version of the BAM for samples containing these sequences, but there is no consensus on whether it's worth it yet.
   * One of the most important themes in the RNA-Seq Workflow v2.0 proposal is the emphasis on QC and quality of life improvements (e.g. `fq lint`, generation and publication of md5sums).